OYB Retro Pannier -- Modified Vintage Swiss Army!

 "Thanks!
 It's one of the best pieces of design I've ever seen." --Dr. E. Parker; Leicester, UK

-It's enough to go to your head.
+It's enough to go to your head. ("Bicycle Times" mag and "Lovely Bicycle" blog said they were cool.)

 This has to be the cheapest leather-canvas pannier out there.
 The others are about $100!
 I think it has the most leather of ANY pannier.